 The mission of the South County High School Orchestra Booster Club (SCHS OBC) is to support the Orchestra director and students so that they will have an enjoyable and successful year.
 We carry out fundraising events to provide funding for orchestra music events, the purchase and maintenance of orchestra equipment's, and many other forms of support.
 As parent/guardian of SCHS orchestra student(s), you are automatically a member of SCHS OBC.
 There are no membership fees and all of our orchestra concerts are free and open to the public.
 With this in mind, please consider becoming an Orchestra Patron and/or help us get the word out to individuals and businesses (e.g., any of your regular service providers) that might be interested in supporting our orchestra program.
 All donors will be listed in the orchestra concert programs and on the orchestra website unless they wish to remain anonymous.
 A business can make a contribution and advertise at the same time.
 The SCHS OBC is a 501(c)(3) organization and all donations are TAX-DEDUCTIBLE to the extent of the law; a tax receipt will be provided to donors.
 Please select Become an Orchestra Patron to see the patron categories.
 Donations may be mailed to the address on the form or sent in via orchestra students.
 We greatly appreciate your contribution and thank you for your support!

-Acts as Orchestra liaison with the PTSO and any Arts Advisory group as may be formed.
+Acts as Orchestra liaison with the school and community.
 Oversees financial and operational activities of Committee to assure compliance with the Orchestra Bylaws.
 Conducts periodic meetings of the Orchestra Booster Committee.
 Approves expenditures and co-signs checks with Orchestra Treasurer.
-Prepares annual budget.
-Sends items for Orchestra website to Webmaster.
-Maintains current e-mail list of orchestra parents and sends out general communications as requested by Orchestra Director.
+Prepares annual budget with Treasurer and Director.
+Drafts communications to be sent to Orchestra Families.

 Please consider becoming an Orchestra Patron and/or help us get the word out to individuals and businesses (e.g., any of your regular service providers) that might be interested in supporting our orchestra program.
 All donors will be listed in the orchestra concert programs and on the orchestra website unless they wish to remain anonymous.